mbxisbankai/farmscan/README.md

-# farmscan
+## farmscan

-Malware scanner for farmer's data
+#Kenyan farmers'solution to pesky cyber attacks

+Mixing agriculture and cybersecurity for a revolutionized agricultural center